 To say nothing of the fact that, for reasons not particularly relevant here, I might actually prefer being the observer on the ground, looking up, as opposed to the guy in the pilot’s seat looking down.
 There is simply something indescribably thrilling about that first turn into the wind, which is typically right above where I like to stand on the slope.
 This manoeuvre conveys a lot about how the subsequent flight is going to go: an imperceptable but sustained pop, as the little white plane heads back upwind under my control, often means all the physics are working correctly and it’s going to be a sustained, and therefore sublime flight.

 While I prefer the motorless variety, model airplanes come in an almost infinite variety of shapes, sizes, configurations, and price points, with literally something for every nuanced interest and budget.
-There is even, shocking as it might be, a community of folks and do it up old school: rubber-powered, stick-and-tissue, free-flight models with — gasp! — no radio.
+There is even, shocking as it might be, a community of folks who do it up old school: rubber-powered, stick-and-tissue, free-flight models with โ€” gasp! โ€” no radio.
 Beyond these stalwarts, I won’t even attempt to enumerate all these varieties here, but expect ongoing coverage of the breathtaking range in future issues of BluFly.
 As you have probably noticed by now, I’m a fan and I’m going to try and make you one, too.

-Until then, if you’re one of us poor groundlings, I encourage you to investigate and get started on your model aviation career, hopefully spurred on by the equal respect BluFly affords both piloted and pilot-challenged aviation for sheer hell of it.
+Until then, if you’re one of us poor groundlings, I encourage you to investigate and get started on your model aviation career, hopefully spurred on by the equal respect BluFly affords both piloted and pilot-challenged aviation for the sheer hell of it.

 Shortly after BluFly’s inception, I committed to use Alternative (or simply Alt) Text to make the visual content more accessible to the blind and those with limited vision.
 Never wanting to let a bunch of little details get in the way of good intentions, ridiculously detailed Alts have been BluFly’s standard ever since.

-In some cases, to describe all of the picayune details found in an image, the Alts were running as much as 1,200 characters; so long, in fact, they had to be edited down in order to squeeze in under LinkedIn’s 1,000 character limitation.
-Although I realise you didn’t ask me, I thought they were great — little stories all unto themselves, jam-packed with extra details beyond the scope of a garden-variety caption.
+A vintage magazine advertisement with a photograph showing two people flying in an antique biplane.
+The person in the rear cockpit is using a typewriter.In some cases, to describe all of the picayune details found in an image, the Alts were running as much as 1,200 characters; so long, in fact, they had to be edited down in order to squeeze in under LinkedInโ€™s 1,000 character limitation.
+Although I realise you didn’t ask me, I thought they were great โ€” little stories all unto themselves, jam-packed with extra details beyond the scope of a garden-variety caption.
 They often had detailed photo credits embedded in them.

 However, it was recently pointed out, in the nicest possible way, that this approach to Alts, while perhaps well-intended, is almost entirely wrong.